 Wildlife — The Forest's Hidden Residents

-The Agasthyamala Biosphere Reserve is part of the Agasthyamala–Kalakkad-Mundanthurai Tiger Reserve corridor — one of the few intact tiger habitat corridors remaining in peninsular India.
+The Agasthyamala Biosphere Reserve links with the Kalakkad–Mundanthurai Tiger Reserve corridor across the Tamil Nadu border — an important connected habitat for large mammal movement in peninsular India.
 The wildlife here is as significant as the flora, though far less visible to trekkers due to the dense forest cover.

 🐅